 Prince uses the Fontconfig library on Linux systems to search for fonts.
 Fontconfig is installed as a standard component on most desktop Linux distributions such as Ubuntu and recent versions of Red Hat Linux.

 Some older Linux distributions do not come with fontconfig and this may cause the above error.
 This error will usually be followed by errors relating to Missing glyphs or fonts that cannot be found due to the absence of Fontconfig.

 install Fontconfig (see your operating system's documentation).

 Redefine the CSS generic font families to use TrueType fonts that are specified directly by their filenames, avoiding the need to use Fontconfig at all.
-See Fonts for more information about redefining the CSS generic font families.
+See Fonts and Redefining the generic font families.

 ./picture.bmp: warning: Unknown image format

-Prince supports JPEG, PNG, TIFF and GIF images.
+Prince supports JPEG, PNG, TIFF and GIF images (see Images).
 If you try to format a document that includes images in a format that is not supported by Prince, such as BMP, you may see the above error message from Prince.